-Individuals who are in their 40s can maximize their retirement saving by establishing a Solo 401(k), which allows participants to make higher annual contributions and save up to $57,000 if under 50 for 2020.
-If over 50, you can save up to $63,500.
+Individuals who are in their 40s can maximize their retirement saving by establishing a Solo 401(k), which allows participants to make higher annual contributions.
 Here’s the catch: in order to establish a Solo 401(k), you must be a business owner with no full-time employees or generate some form of self-employment income.
 If you are not a business owner, you can always take up freelancing on the side or Uber driving to qualify for a Solo 401(k), reach the maximum contribution for that plan and “catch up” in your retirement saving.

 Saving may be seem daunting, but the hardest step is getting started.
 By creating a budget, ensuring you have funds in case of an emergency, and making sure you save for retirement, you will achieve financial wellness.